 There was no glory in it.
 Artists celebrated men giving their lives in battle rather than those who suffered and died in a struggle with one of the war’s more dangerous enemies—smallpox, dysentery, measles, influenza and typhus among them.
 Only once, it seems, did a contemporary artist grasp the deadly importance of disease to the war and depict it on canvas.

 The subject of the painting, which is among the treasures in our collections, is Thomas François Lenormand de Victot, a French naval officer who served under Admiral d’Estaing and later, Admiral de Grasse.
 Wounded at Grenada in 1779, he was denied a glorious death in battle.
-He died at Martinique in 1782 from a fever that swept through the French fleet.
+He died at Martinique in 1782 from an epidemic of fever that swept through the French fleet.
 In the painting—undoubtedly commissioned by his family—Lenormand is dead in the foreground, but his risen spirit confronts Death, protecting his stricken sailors, facing the war’s great killer with courage and dignity.

-Disease wracked the armies and navies of the Revolution, but Washington’s energetic, proactive response flattened the curve—it slowed the spread of disease and helped the Continental Army prevail in a war that demanded much more than tactical skill or courage in battle.
+Epidemic diseases wracked the armies and navies of the Revolution, but Washington’s energetic, proactive response flattened the curve—it slowed the spread of disease and helped the Continental Army prevail in a war that demanded much more than tactical skill or courage in battle.
 After the disaster at Quebec, smallpox never overcame an American army.
 Washington and his senior officers worked ceaselessly to prevent the spread of disease among their troops.
 There was no glory in it, but it saved lives, and ultimately saved the Revolution.

 Our republic was founded by people who committed themselves to the greater good.
 We are called to do the same.
 Washington protected his troops and we are called to protect ours.
 The soldiers on our front lines include grocery clerks, medical professionals, delivery men on scooters, sanitation workers and the thousands of others risking exposure while working to maintain essential services.
 We are protecting the republic Washington and his generation fought to create.
 Like Washington, we need to act before the disease decimates us.
 Washington learned from experience.
 We should learn from his example.